PHOTOX/ABIN/README.md

 `$ make test`

-If you modify the source code and want to recompile, you should always clean up by:
+If you modify the source code and want to recompile, you should always clean up before the recompilation:

-`$ make clean`
+`$ make clean && make`

 -------------------------------
 3. STRUCTURE OF THE SOURCE CODE